RDNE Stock project via Pexels

 What the Research Actually Says

-Researchers at Harvard Business School examined what happened when a company removed commission caps and quarterly quotas, switching to a simpler linear commission structure.
-Revenue increased by 9%.
-The removal of artificial ceilings meant top performers kept selling through the end of the period rather than sandbagging deals for the next quarter.
+Linear commission structures increase revenue by 9% compared to capped plans by removing artificial ceilings that encourage sandbagging, according to the 2015 Harvard Business School study by Doug J. Chung, Thomas Steenburgh, and K. Sudhir titled "Do Bonuses Enhance Sales Productivity?
+A Dynamic Structural Analysis of Bonus-Based Compensation Plans" (HBS Working Paper 12-103).
+The study examined what happened when a company removed commission caps and quarterly quotas, switching to a simpler linear structure.
+The removal of caps meant top performers kept selling through the end of the period rather than holding deals for the next quarter.
 The simpler structure reduced gaming behaviour and let reps focus on what they were good at: selling.

-The practical implication: hire people who genuinely want to sell, then design a plan that rewards them fairly for doing it.
+The practical implication: hire people who genuinely want to sell, then design a commission plan that rewards them fairly for doing it.
 Don't expect a clever incentive structure to transform someone who isn't motivated into a top performer.

 The Building Blocks of a Commission Plan